SrujanKumar-K/Blogpost/LazyScripter/README.md

 # File-information

- LazyScripter is threat group that has mainly targeted the airlines industry since at least 2018, primarily using open-source toolsets [^1] [^2].
+ LazyScripter is a threat group that has mainly targeted the airlines industry since at least 2018, primarily using open-source toolsets [^1] [^2].
+The threat actor gained initial access using malicious PDF, here are the details.
  * Md5: **62610680349de97db658a7d41fc9a9b8** available in [**Any Run**](https://app.any.run/tasks/3cb42eba-669a-449f-b275-aa3777f91735/)
  * File Type: PDF